Long-tail guide

 Why bag searches benefit from a direct category route

 Bags are easier to browse when the page stays inside one product family.
 It keeps the visitor from drifting into apparel-first pages that do not match the original task, which is one of the most common reasons people waste time on mixed browsing sessions.
+A bag route should let the user compare shape, size, use case, and general style without sorting through unrelated clothing first.

 Where visitors usually lose time